cmward/crawl/README.md

 procedure day
     roll on table "weather.csv"
-    if roll 1-3 on 1d6 => set-fact "party is lost" if roll 1-3 on 1d6 => set-fact "day has random encounter" if fact? "day has random encounter" => encounter reminder "players must consume one day's worth of rations" end
+    if roll 1-6 on 1d6 => set-fact "party is lost" if roll 1-6 on 1d6 => set-fact "day has random encounter" if fact? "day has random encounter" => encounter reminder "players must consume one day's worth of rations" end

 procedure encounter
     roll on table "random-encounters.csv"
+    set-fact "encounter distance {}" % roll 1d6
     roll 2d6
         2-4 => set-fact "encounter is hostile"
         5-8 => set-fact "encounter is neutral"